My Teenager Just Predicted the Death of My Small Business

 I’m Not Planning on Selling a Business Any Time Soon

 That’s it.
-That’s the likeliest, fatal blow for my business (and the small business owners ability to sell their business).
-If I can’t figure out how to penetrate that response from small business owners this thing is screwed.
-My business will be dead, but then, so will the retirement dreams of many small business owners.
+That’s the likeliest, fatal blow for my business (and for most small business owner's ability to sell their business).
+If I can’t figure out how to penetrate that response from small business owners this effort of ours is screwed.
+My business will be dead, but then, so will the retirement dreams of most small business owners.

 Really?
 Small business owner retirement dreams are dependent on Exit Oasis?
-Maybe a tad bit of egotistical overstatement?
+Egotistical overstatement?
 Let me state my case:

 - Currently, less than 20% of small businesses sell successfully.

-- Most don’t sell because they lack basic elements required for a business to sell.
+- Most don’t sell because they lack even the basic elements required for a business to sell.

 - These basic elements take time and intention to create in a small business.